MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-your-app-store.md

 <a name="orglogomark"> </a>
 <!-- Do not remove the bookmark link above. -->

-Your organization logomark or small logo is an image or symbol that represents your organization brand and doesn't include your company name.
+Your organization lovemark or small logo is an image or symbol that represents your organization brand and doesn't include your company name.
 The logomark helps team members identify the Apps store.
 The logo selected will appear in the Teams client in Apps page.

 When you select the **Choose a picture** option, you can upload the file of your choice.
 The logomark should be 32x32 pixels, or it will be scaled to that size.
-It should be no larger than 5MB.
+It should be no larger than 5 MB.
 The supported formats are:

 - .svg
 - .png